 Dupont is the founder of The Dupont Group, a Concord-based government relations and public affairs firm he started in 1993 after five terms in the N.H.
 State Senate.
 After attending UNH he started Strafford Fuels.
 He is a past member of the University System Board of Trustees.
 Business NH Magazine has named him one of the top 10 most influential people in the state nine times.
 He currently sits on the board of directors for Martin’s Point Healthcare, is a member of UNH Law’s Rudman Center advisory board and in 2013 was named to the state Commission of Innovation, Efficiency and Transparency.

 Hurley recently retired from the family-owned Rich Products Corporation after more than 30 years.
 Under her leadership as executive vice president and chief administrative officer, the Buffalo, New York, company gained national attention for its workplace ethics.
 As a result, she received the American Business Ethics Award, which recognizes companies that exemplify high standards of ethical behavior in their everyday business conduct.
-With more than $3.8 million in sales and operations and products in more than 100 countries, Rich Products is a leader in the non-dairy segment of the frozen food industry.
+With more than $3.8 billion in sales and operations and products in more than 100 countries, Rich Products is a leader in the non-dairy segment of the frozen food industry.

 Robinson will also receive an honorary degree.
 The first woman to lead a major combatant command in the history of the U.S. Armed Forces, she will deliver the 2017 University of New Hampshire commencement address.